VOCAL WILDS

 Learn more about our Vocal Wilds collective below.

-Irene Soléa Antonellis (she/her) is a music therapist, psychotherapist, life coach, vocalist, and recording artist with a lifelong career in the healing and expressive arts.
+Irene Soléa Antonellis, LPC, LMHC (she/her) is a music therapist, psychotherapist, vocalist, and recording artist with a lifelong career in the healing and expressive arts.
 She holds an M.A. in Counseling Psychology and Music Therapy from Lesley University and has led contemplative music concerts, workshops and retreats throughout the U.S. and in South America, Europe, and Asia.
-Nine years ago, she planted roots in Ann Arbor, MI, where she now lives with her husband and two daughters.
 Irene draws musical inspiration from sacred sounds around the world and Latin folk music traditions.
 With a musical inheritance that includes Peruvian folk and huayno (her grandfather was Peruvian composer Manuel León), Irene blends musical traditions, the old and the new, and is known for her directness, equanimity, warmth, and humor.
-Early in her career, she found a home in the vibrant a cappella communities of the Northeast, where she directed university and semi-professional vocal ensembles, toured with a cappella sextet 6Appeal, and quietly earned a few Best of Collegiate A Cappella (BOCA) nods while serving as adjunct faculty at Suffolk University.
-Her first solo LP, Beloved, was featured in Yoga Journal, Yoga Chicago, and on stages and studios from the Kripalu Center (MA) and Yoga Tree (CA) to the Prague Spirit Festival.
+Early in her career, she found a home in the vibrant a cappella communities of the Northeast, where she directed university and semi-professional vocal ensembles, toured with a cappella sextet 6Appeal, and earned multiple Best of Collegiate A Cappella (BOCA) nods while serving as adjunct faculty at Suffolk University.
+Her album Beloved was featured in Yoga Journal, Yoga Chicago, and on stages and in studios from the Kripalu Center (MA) and Yoga Tree (CA) to the Prague Spirit Festival.
 Rooted in her bicultural heritage and a deep belief in the voice as medicine, Irene is devoted to embodied practices that connect us to beauty, wholeness, and aliveness.
 In her private practice, one of her specialties includes working with musicians and creatives to heal trauma, build and maintain deep emotional health and groundedness, experience expressive flow, and navigate the unique challenges of liberated, nontraditional career paths.
 Her approach blends talk therapy with somatic modalities including Music Therapy, Brainspotting, and Parts Work, offering a dynamic and deeply grounded path to healing and self-discovery.
+Irene is currently enrolled in Rhiannon’s year-long vocal improvisation intensive, All the Way In, under the direction of Cara Trezise and Sophia Ribeiro.
+She has co-founded the Vocal Wilds Collective, alongside TatiAnah Thunberg, a community-rooted initiative devoted to supporting and strengthening vocal improvisation circles and collaborations in the region.

 Dory Mead (she/they) is a dynamic vocalist, improviser, and educator whose work bridges the worlds of classical training, theatrical expression, and spontaneous creation.
 With a BMA in Vocal Performance from the University of Michigan School of Music, she trained with luminaries George Shirley and Stephen Smith and went on to perform with companies including the Aspen Music Festival Opera Program, Metro City Lyric Opera, and the Austin Shakespeare Company.
 A featured artist opening for Jessye Norman and a performer at the Victor Café in South Philadelphia, Dory’s eclectic repertoire spans opera, jazz, musical theater, Shakespeare and experimental works.
 She is currently director and head voice teacher for her program of 15 years, Mead Performing Arts.
 Dory is equally at home on the concert stage and in the wild, unscripted world of vocal improvisation.
 She has studied with master improviser Rhiannon and is an alumna of the OperaWorks training program.
 A member of several improv ensembles—including A2CT’s long-form troupe Dearly Beloved and Pointless Brewery’s musical improv group Forte Factory—Dory thrives in collaborative, playful environments where sound and story emerge in real time.
 As a teacher and facilitator, Dory brings warmth, humor, and a respect for each voice.
 She leads vocal improvisation workshops through Mead Performing Arts and Ann Arbor Civic Theatre, and has been a guest presenter in vocal improv at the University of Michigan SMTD and Residential College.
 Her years teaching outdoor adventure and directing retreats have honed her skill in holding brave, creative spaces for people to grow, take risks, and be surprised by their own brilliance.